-Savvy investors keep a portion of their portfolio in fixed-income investments where it's not subject to the ups and downs of the stock market.
-Many people opt for the rock-solid security of certificates of deposit, or CDs, but you don’t necessarily want to go to the bank and simply buy a handful of CDs.
+Savvy investors keep a portion of their portfolio in safer investments not subject to the ups and downs of the stock market.
+Many people opt for the rock-solid security of certificates of deposit, or CDs, but you don’t necessarily want to go to the bank and just ask to buy a handful of CDs.
 Having a laddering strategy can lead to bigger returns.

-Laddering CDs can help you beat lengthy low-rate cycles because it allows you to take advantage of interest rates spread over months or years while keeping some liquidity.
+Laddering CDs — which means buying CDs with staggered maturity dates — can help you beat lengthy low-rate cycles because it allows you to take advantage of interest rates spread over months or years while keeping some liquidity.
 Laddering takes advantage of the fact that the highest interest rates almost always are paid to the longest-term CDs.
 In other words, a five-year CD is almost always going to have a higher rate than a one-year CD.

 After a year, the one-year CD occupying the first rung matures and each of the other CDs has one less year until maturity.
 In other words, the two-year CD now matures in one year; the three-year is two years from maturity, etc.

-The money from the one-year CD that has just matured is rolled over into the now vacant five-year rung.
-Every year you’re replacing the rung that’s farthest out -- in this case, the five-year rung.
+The money from the one-year CD that has just matured is rolled over into a new five-year CD, since you no longer have a CD maturing in five years.
+Every year you’re replacing the CD on the rung that’s farthest out.

 In an extremely low-rate environment, it’s best to keep a ladder short.
-In that scenario, you could have a one-year ladder with rungs every three, six, nine and 12 months, for example.
+What this means is you could have a 1-year ladder with rungs every three, six, nine and 12 months, for example.

 One caveat: It’s not a good idea to use callable CDs in a ladder.
 If interest rates drop, your whole ladder, or a portion of it, could be called.